zoekoukouve/Unix-Shell/README.md

 - The interpretation of the myHistory i command, is done in the parent process, so that it can then be added to the history.
 Whereas, its execution is done at the point where this command should be executed based on the above.

 # execute & execute_without_fork #
-To execute simple system commands (excluding cd, exit e.g. ls), either the execute() function can be used to execute on a native process, or the execute_without_fork() function can be used to execute on the same process.
+To execute simple system commands (excluding , exit e.g. ls), either the execute() function can be used to execute on a native process, or the execute_without_fork() function can be used to execute on the same process.